piyushpratek/mern-socialmedia/frontend/README.md

 //after post is like or dislike and login/ logout it shows the alert again and again
 //alert message not showing while we update caption reapeatedly
 //after post is deleted it shows alert state issue
+//at updateProfile only update when image is change